These are our top 25 photography tutorials. They’re the most popular photography tutorials on my website. According to the visitors who viewed them.

-Aperture is one of the three factors that create an exposure.
-Understanding aperture is a good way of getting to grips with taking a photo with an even exposure.
+Aperture is one of the three factors that create exposure.
+Understanding aperture is a good way of getting to grips with achieving an even exposure.

 There are also negative and creative effects of different apertures.
 This post will teach you what they are and how to use them to your advantage.